isaiahcmichael/Ollanect/README.md

 ## Features

-- Connect to your Ollama server
+- Connect to your Ollama servers
-- Run models on your server
+- Run models on your servers
-- Save your server and port so you don't need to re-enter them every time!
+- Save up to 5 servers and ports at a time for easy access!

 ## Installation